Echeveria 'Swan Lake'

 Echeveria 'Doppler', Echeveria 'Topsy Pinky'

-Echeveria 'Swan Lake' is a Renee O'Connell's hybrid that was initially known as Echeveria 'Doppler'.
-It is a beautiful succulent with rosettes of gray-green leaves often with pink tips.
-The leaves have slightly keeled lower surface and tips pointing towards the center of the rosette.
-Flowers are pinkish-red and appear on a tall inflorescence in summer or fall.
+Echeveria 'Swan Lake', initially known as Echeveria 'Doppler', is a beautiful succulent that forms rosettes of gray-green leaves, often with pink tips.
+The leaves have a slightly keeled lower surface and a tip pointing towards the center of the rosette.
+Flowers are pinkish-red and appear on a tall stalk in summer or fall.

 How to Grow and Care